ragon000/pandoc-compile/README.md

 # pandoc-compile

-`pandoc-compile` is a program that automatically compiles all `.md` files in a folder into another folder repo as PDF.
+`pandoc-compile` is a program that automatically compiles all `.md` files in a folder into another folder as PDF.
 It's intended use is to generate gitlab-ci artifacts

 ## Docker usage